1jour1vin

 “Agile and full of verve (Suckling)”

-"With notes of almond and orange peel, Furstentum delivers superb aromatic expression: we admire its scope, its smooth, caressing texture, and its savory finish."
+“With notes of almond and candied orange peel, the Furstentum offers a superb aromatic profile: we admire its breadth, its smooth, velvety texture, and its savory finish.”
 (Le Guide RVF 2025).
-This is a wine for aging that can be enjoyed now or left to mature for a few years in the cellar.
+This is a wine with aging potential that can be enjoyed now or cellared for a few years.

 Buy your Bott-Geyl wines at the best price in a private sale!